Skip to content

 Discovery and registry population

-At startup, populate_registry() runs inside ValidationsConfig.ready() and does a single pass over all validator configs.
-It pulls from two sources:
+At startup, register_validators() runs inside ValidationsConfig.ready() and does a single pass over all validator configs.
+It calls discover_configs(), which walks the validations/validators/ directory and imports any sub-package that has a config.py with a ValidatorConfig instance.

 For each config, two registries are populated: